 A key resource for agencies considering a regulatory third-party program is the National Institute of Standards and Technology (NIST), which has the responsibility under the National Technology Transfer and Advancement Act of 1995 to coordinate government conformity assessment activities with similar activities of private-sector entities, with the goal of avoiding unnecessary duplication and complexity.
-Following Office and Management and Budget (OMB) Circular A-119, NIST published guidance for federal agencies on conformity assessment activities in 2000.
-NIST offers services to: (1) provide advice, solutions, and program support for development of technical standards and conformity assessment programs to support agency missions; and (2) develop and conduct customized standards-related workshops and educational events for government.
+Following Office of Management and Budget (OMB) Circular A-119, NIST published guidance in 2000 for federal agencies on conformity assessment activities.
+NIST: (1) provides advice, solutions, and program support for development of technical standards and conformity assessment programs to support agency missions; and (2) develops and conducts customized standards-related workshops and educational events for government.

-Recognizing the growing use of third parties and the issues it raises, the Administrative Conference is issuing this recommendation to assist federal agencies in determining whether and how to establish third-party programs to assess regulatory compliance.
-The recommendation first suggests that when considering a third-party program, agencies should consult relevant governmental and nongovernmental resources.
+Recognizing the growing use of third parties and the issues it raises, the Administrative Conference makes this recommendation to assist federal agencies in determining whether and how to establish third-party programs to assess regulatory compliance.
+The recommendation first suggests that, when considering a third-party program, agencies should consult relevant governmental and nongovernmental resources.
 Next, agencies should compare the advantages and disadvantages of a third-party approach to a more traditional approach of direct governmental compliance assessment.
-Also, if an agency is considering a program in which regulated entities could choose whether to contract with a third party for regulatory compliance assessment, it should evaluate whether regulated entities will have adequate incentives to choose to contract with a third party.
+Also, if an agency is considering a program in which regulated entities could choose whether to contract with a third party for regulatory compliance assessment, it should first determine that regulated entities will have sufficient incentives to choose to contract with a third party.